This post may contain affiliate links.

 There’s even a hosted cocktail party once a week or so, so you get to know your fellow guests, which seem to be mainly British and German.

-The location is very handy.
+The location is superb.
 Long Beach is the most popular beach on Koh Lanta so there are plenty of restaurants and bars you can walk to.

-There is a beachside restaurant and beside it is the beach bar, where sunset happy hour gathers a good portion of the guests.
+There is a beachside restaurant and beside it is the beach bar, where sunset happy hour attracts a good portion of the hotel guests.

-Very popular with honeymooners who want romance, adventure and ethical animal encounters, the duo of Elephant Hills and Cheow Larn Floating Camp (run by the same company), is an award-winning journey into the jungle.
+Extremely popular with honeymooners who want romance, adventure and ethical animal encounters, the duo of Elephant Hills and Cheow Larn Floating Camp (run by the same company), adds up to an award-winning journey into the jungle.

-You can do one or both, but it’s worth it to try to squeeze in a night at Cheow Larn Floating Camp for a taste of the exotic and remote.
+You can do Elephant Hills alone, but it’s worth it to try to squeeze in a night at Cheow Larn Floating Camp for a taste of the exotic and remote.

-Elephant Hills – All Inclusive Thailand Vacation Adventure in Khao Sok National Park
+Elephant Hills – All Inclusive Ethical Animal Adventure in Khao Sok National Park

 Situated in a dramatic setting of karst cliffs and tangled greenery, Elephant Hills Tented Camp is located two hours from Phuket.